Relevant Professional Experience

 I was involved in the development of the third year module ‘The Writing of the History of Warfare, the MA in Air Power: History, Theory and Practice and the MA in Military History (Distance Learning).
 In the academic years 2009/2010 and 2010/2011, I provided Study Skills session for undergraduate students that involved the following key elements:

 - One-to-One Essay Writing Tutorials;

-I also chaired MA Student Presentations and developed ‘Skills for History’ resources.
-I was also responsible for Delivering taster sessions for local schools on the subject of War Studies for the university’s Outreach Department.
+I also chaired MA Student Presentations and developed ‘Skills for History’ resources, and delivered taster sessions for local schools about War Studies for the University’s Outreach Department.

 2012 – Historical Researcher to Jonathan Dimbleby

 I conducted research for Jonathan Dimbleby’s book on the Battle of El Alamein entitled, Destiny in the Desert (London: Profile Books, 2012) at the Imperial War Museum, The Second World War Experience Centre, and the Liddle Collection at the University of Leeds.
 I also read and provided comments on the draft manuscript.

 I examined the History strand of the International Baccalaureate course.